 Anyone wishing to submit scores for consideration as a county record or county ranking must comply with Surrey Archery's published rules.

-If you fancy attending some external tournaments use the buttons, above to access various Tournament Diarys (Brighton Bowmen also have a Tournament Diary that lists most major open tournaments (although they appear to have stopped updating it) and have a look at the "Beginners Guide for Attending Tournaments" (link below).
+If you fancy attending some external tournaments use the buttons, above to access various Tournament Diarys (Brighton Bowmen also have a Tournament Diary that lists most major open tournaments) and have a look at the "Beginners Guide for Attending Tournaments" (link below).

-Details of county championship shoots can be found on the Surrey Archery website (link via above button).
+Details of county championship and open shoots can be found on the Surrey Archery website (link via above button).